nubenetes/awesome-kubernetes/docs/jenkins.md

 * [Dzone: Running Jenkins Server With Configuration-as-Code 🌟](https://dzone.com/articles/running-jenkins-server-with-configuration-as-code) Take a look at the new plugin for Jenkins that allows you to to create pipelines using YAML!
 Let's check out the details and examples.
 * [docs.cloudbees.com: Configuration as Code for CloudBees Core on modern cloud platforms](https://docs.cloudbees.com/docs/cloudbees-core/latest/cloud-admin-guide/core-casc-modern)
 * [cloudbees.com: CloudBees Core Configuration as Code](https://www.previous.cloudbees.com/blog/cloudbees-core-configuration-code-preview)
+* [Visual Studio Code JCasC-Plugin 🌟](https://marketplace.visualstudio.com/items?itemName=jcasc-developers.jcasc-plugin) This extension is used to integrate a live jenkins instance configuration with your editor.
+It can be used to edit and validate YAML files.

 ### Jenkins Blue Ocean
 * [Jenkins BlueOcean 🌟](https://www.jenkins.io/doc/book/blueocean/getting-started/)